juanmv94/TravellersTalesPSXCollisionViewer/README.md

 Collision shown in this viewer doesn't include dynamic object like enemies, and also doesn't include "limit walls".
 With "limit walls" I mean, walls that has X,Z coordinates, but has infinite height.
 Do you imagine seeing a wall going to the infinite space in this editor?
 It won't be very beautiful.

 # Travellers Tales PSX GFX viewer
 To complement the collision viewer, a (still) more ambitious project has been made...
 With Travellers Tales GFX viewer you are able to see all level scenario models including the items.
-For now, Travellers Tales GFX viewer only works with TS2.
+For now, Travellers Tales GFX viewer only works with TS2 and BLSC.

-At first, I supposed it would work with BLSC too (since collision engine is exactly the same) but it seems that GFX engine did had some little changes that breaks on this TT GFX viewer.

-## TS2
+## TS2 and BLSC

 With TT GFX viewer you can see all level scenario models including the items.